 Well, I’m no longer so sure of that.

-Even if Voldemort only did become suddenly aware of the connection just before Christmas — of which I am not altogether convinced — he will probably have been forming plans to use it ever since.
-And it is clear that at the end of the year he did use it — by sending a false vision to Harry through it.
+Even if Voldemort only did become suddenly aware of the connection just before Christmas — of which I am not altogether convinced, it might have been earlier — he will probably have been forming plans to use it ever since.
+And it is clear that at the end of the year he did use it — by sending an entirely false vision to Harry through it.

 I think the Rookwood “dream” was a test run.